Handwritten Text Recognition using OCR

 Inference using the Trained TrOCR Model

-Moving forward, we will run inference the same set of images we visualized in the initial sections of the article.
+Moving forward, we will run inference on the same set of images we visualized in the initial sections of the article.
 We also have their inference results from the pretrained model.
-So, we can easily compare all three results.
+This makes it easy to compare the results.

 Let’s load the processor and the trained checkpoint weights.